 The University's Fiscal Year 2023 Financial Plan reflects an estimated \$8.80 billion of revenues and \$8.24 billion of spending resulting in an operating margin (sources less uses) of \$572 million.
 The University's budget presentation is based on a modified cashflow approach for both revenues and spending that removes the impact of non-cash accruals and depreciation.
 The Fiscal Year 2023 Financial Plan projects total revenue growth of 3.1% driven primarily by increases in the health system and OSU Physicians attributable to a combination of estimated increases in patient volumes and rate increases.
 Fiscal Year 2023 uses are projected to increase by 6.6% reflecting compensation and benefit increases and strategic hiring across the enterprise.
+Through Q2 of Fiscal Year 2023, operating performance is tracking close to the Financial Plan with total uses exceeding plan by approximately 4% offset by sources coming in above estimate by approximately 3%.

-The University also approved a final \$2.87 billion Fiscal Years 2023-2027 Capital Investment Plan which includes \$511 million for new projects beginning in FY 2023 and \$2.36 billion of remaining spending for projects approved in prior fiscal years.
-Major capital projects approved in prior capital budgets that are in various stages of construction include: the Arts District facility, the Interdisciplinary Research Facility, the Wexner Medical Center Inpatient Hospital, three outpatient care facilities, and the Interdisciplinary Health Sciences Center.
+The University has also approved a \$2.97 billion Fiscal Years 2023-2027 Capital Investment Plan which includes \$612 million for new projects beginning in FY 2023 and \$2.36 billion of remaining spending for projects approved in prior fiscal years.
+Major capital projects approved in prior capital budgets that are in various stages of construction include: the Arts District facility, the Interdisciplinary Research Facility, The OSUWMC Inpatient Hospital, three outpatient care facilities, and the Interdisciplinary Health Sciences Center.
 New projects approved for Fiscal Year 2023 include phase 2 of the College of Engineering's Biomedical and Materials Engineering Complex, design of a regional outpatient care facility in Powell and other smaller projects and equipment purchases within the Health System.
 Capital projects are funded from a variety of sources including gifts, state appropriations, debt financing, and University funds.
 The following table summarizes estimated spending by fiscal year for projects included in the Fiscal Years 2023-2027 Capital Investment Plan.

-(\$ in millions) FY 2023 FY 2024 FY 2025 FY 2026 FY 2027 Total Prior Commitment Remaining Spend \$1,047.80 \$655.50 \$362.00 \$227.30 \$64.20 \$2,356.70 New FY 2023 Projects \$275.35 \$181.35 \$115.30 \$36.50 \$3.40 \$611.90 Total Estimated Capital Spend \$1,323.15 \$836.85 \$477.30 \$263.8 \$67.60 \$2,968.60
+(\$ in millions) FY 2023 FY 2024 FY 2025 FY 2026 FY 2027 Total Prior Commitment Remaining Spend \$1,047.8 \$655.5 \$362.0 \$227.3 \$64.2 \$2,356.7 New FY 2023 Projects 275.4 181.4 115.3 36.5 3.4 611.9 Total Estimated Capital Spend \$1.323.2 \$836.9 \$477.3 \$263.80 \$67.0 \$2.968.6

-The Fiscal Year 2023 Financial Plan is available on the University's Office of Business and Finance website: https://busfin.osu.edu/university-business/financial-planning-analysis/university-operating-budget.
+The Fiscal Year 2023 Financial Plan is available on the University's Office of Business and Finance website: https://busfin.osu.edu/university-business/financial-planning-analysis/university-operating-budget.\

-The Fiscal Year 2023 financial plan is not incorporated into and does not constitute a part of this update to Bondholders.
+\ The Fiscal Year 2023 financial plan is not incorporated into and does not constitute a part of this update to Bondholders.